Discover our ranking of the 13 best black wine coolers based on our tests.

 Comparison table : Black wine coolers

-Overall score Value for money Design Packaging Durability Performance Presentation Materials
+Overall score Value for money Design Packaging Durability Performance Presentation Comfort Materials Effectiveness

 MAXI250LED Tall Drinks Fridge with Glass Door - 237L Upright Can Cooler - Lockable Fridge Ideal for Home Bars, Kitchens, and Entertaining Spaces (Black)